How to Report an Accident

 - The nature of the accident - what happened, any potential hazards

-- The number of casualties and an idea of the type of injuries (if possible).
+- The number of injured parties and an idea of the type of injuries (if possible).
 Let them know if children are involved.
-Finally, in particular, alert the ski patrol if there is a casualty who is unconscious, not breathing or who has head or spinal injuries.
+Finally, in particular, alert the ski patrol if there is someone who is unconscious, not breathing or who has head or spinal injuries.

 Once the emergency service(s) have been alerted (i.e. the ski patrol), the priorities at any accident scene can be summarised as: